sujalshelke/FinancialBotLLM/README.md

 - Start by installing the dependencies by running
 - > pip install -r requirements.txt
-- Runt the RAG application from the terminal by running
+- Run the RAG application from the terminal by running
 	> python3 fin_bot.py OPENAI_API_KEY THE_QUESTION